-For both companies and professionals, the "back to work" movement has had it's ups and downs.
+For both companies and professionals, the “back to work” movement has had its ups and downs.
 Many companies are realising that professional culture was permanently changed by the combination of cloud-based workflows and an entire year of mandatory remote work.

 After crashing through adoption hurdles that once held the workplace culture in place, professionals realised that they are often more productive and comfortable working at home.
 Not to mention eliminating the expense in time and money associated with the commute.
 Fuel, meals, childcare, and eldercare have all made "returning to the status quo" a mountainous challenge for office-based industries.